Prashant238107/moniepoint/README.md

 1.  **Partitioning**: The key space is partitioned across the nodes in the cluster using a simple hash-based algorithm.
 Each key has a designated "leader" node.
 2.  **Request Forwarding**: When a node receives a write/delete request for a key it is not the leader for, it forwards the request to the correct leader node.
 This provides a single-system illusion to the client.
+3.  **Replication and Failover**:
+    - **Replication**: For each key, a set of replica nodes is determined.
+The first live node in this set acts as the **leader**.
+When the leader processes a write, it replicates the `WalEntry` to all other follower nodes in the set before confirming the write to the client.
+    - **Health Checks & Failover**: Each node periodically runs health checks on its peers.
+If a leader node fails, it is removed from the "live" set.
+When a new request arrives for a key previously owned by the failed node, the system automatically promotes the next live replica in the preference list to be the new leader.
+This provides seamless, automatic failover.
-3.  **Coordination (Simulated)**: A `ClusterService` simulates a coordination service (like ZooKeeper or etcd) by managing a static list of cluster members.
-This service is responsible for determining the leader for any given key.
+    - **Coordination (Simulated)**: A `ClusterService` simulates a coordination service (like ZooKeeper or etcd) by managing the list of cluster members and their liveness state.

 ## Configuration